Have you been married or with your partner for a while and want to bring the spark back before you get to the point of needing to save your marriage?

 For the 30 minutes or so we are in the hot tub, we can’t have electronics in the bubbling water, and as a result we are talking more.
 We’ve always done the “how’s your day been” small talk when one of us gets home, but we’ve found our conversation goes deeper and we talk about more stuff.

-We’ve also found it’s a great way to vet out ideas for the blog, my online coaching program and more!
-The $300 we spent on our Intex inflatable hot tub, is less than the cost of a session with a therapist if we had to try to save our marriage!
+We’ve also found it’s a great way to vet out ideas related to work.
+The $300 we spent on our Intex inflatable hot tub is less than the cost of a session with a therapist if we had to try to save our marriage!

 We lived in the bush for 10 years, and at that time going on a date was such a chore, we usually had movie night at home thanks to Netflix!
 Now that we live in a town with a theater, we’ve been catching a movie when possible and circumstances allow.